 The Lotus Eleven Register deals only with authentic, Lotus-built Elevens.
-This site will soon include a restoration section for owners wishing to understand more about original build and assembly details.
+This site can help those wishing to understand more about original build and assembly details.
 But if you are asking about building a new one from scratch or from a kit, other websites can help you with those options.

 Other than scouring the Earth searching for one that isn't already discovered, try joining the Historic Lotus Register and placing a want-ad in its fine magazine.
 Sorry, but the Lotus Eleven Site doesn't get involved in sales, purchases or any commercial activity.

 There are links throughout the site to contact the editor (Jay Sloane).
 Messages or questions can also be forwarded when possible to others in the Lotus Eleven world.
-Much of the information and at least half of the photos on this site have been sent in by the Internet- connected community of Lotus Eleven enthusiasts, worldwide.
-HOWEVER, direct emails from lotuseleven.org should be considered as Internet fraud, and should be deleted.
+Much of the information and at least half of the photos on this site have been sent in by the Internet-connected community of Lotus Eleven enthusiasts.
+HOWEVER, direct emails from lotuseleven.org should be considered as Internet SPAM and should be deleted.
 This web site never sends emails.

 Everyone who wants to be a member, automatically is.
 There are no meetings or dues, because this isn't a club.
 It is a database.
-If you own an Eleven or know someone who does, it would be helpful to all to make sure it is registered and accounted for.
+If you own an Eleven or know someone who does it should be considered essential to make sure it is registered and accounted for.
 Meanwhile, try joining the HLR.

 Author and enthusiast Ian Smith wrote the factory-approved story, including a few chapters and articles on the Eleven.
 Then after production ended, the cars went through a 'dark age' when little was written about them.
 Decades later people began asking questions again and the void was filled with a variety of recollections and many errors.
-For example some original owners had been told they were buying actual Team Lotus cars, or other exaggerations.
-For a while some thought that their LeMans Elevens had actually been in the race itself.
+For example some original owners had been told they were buying actual Team Lotus cars, or other exaggerations made to help sell cars.
+Some assumed that their LeMans Elevens had actually been in the race itself.
 Most owners had no concept of how many Elevens existed and so a stray photo of one in a old magazine could easily be mistaken for their own.
 Inaccurate race reports, faulty memories and jumbled facts have infected several published histories, which unfortunately have been cited by others.
-One of the benefits of a web-based archive like this one is that errors can quickly be corrected when identified and the record set straight.
+Due to this the Wikipedia page on Elevens has at times been in complete disarray.
+One of the benefits of a web-based but controlled archive like this site is that errors can quickly be corrected when identified and the record set straight.
 Many promised articles at www.lotuseleven.org are unfinished however, because complete verification of details hasn't yet been possible.